 That unique code can then be checked on the server using a copy of the same key.
 The result is that the authenticity of the tag can be confirmed.
 The tag data cannot be copied because it changes each time and the last scan will no longer be valid.

-To explain in very simple terms how the key system works, let’s consider a key of 123.
-That key is held and hidden on both the tag and the server.
-The tag when scanned, multiples the scan count by the key.
-Let’s assume that this is the third time the tag has been scanned :
+To explain in very simple terms how the key system works, let’s consider a simple four digit key – 8774.
+This key is held and hidden on both the tag and the server.
+On the server, we will also associate this key with a specific tag – in this case tag ‘123’.

 Clearly, this is very simple and it wouldn’t take long to work it out !
-However, the chips do the same procedure using a very advanced level of encryption with much longer keys.
+However, the chips do a similar procedure using a very advanced level of encryption with much longer keys.
 It would take very powerful computers many years or longer to work out the keys.

-It’s important to understand here that during this process, the keys are not stored or required by the mobile phone.
+A key element here is that during this process, the keys are not stored or required by the mobile phone.
+They are not visible to the person scanning the NFC tag at any stage.

 One the problems that presents itself with authentication tags is the management of the keys themselves.
 A key is like a password and might be, for example, a random sequence of say, 16 characters.
 The tags need to be encoded with keys that are unique to that batch or, better, to each individual tag.
 Those keys need to kept safe and the safe transport of keys from encoding service (the company encoding the keys on the tags) to software (the backend checking the validity of the code generated by the tag’s keys) is important.

 And this is part of the reason why it’s taking a long time for authentication tags to reach the market.
 There are solutions on the market.
-Ixkio is an NFC tag management system developed by our site sponsor Seritag to provide an off the shelf solution.
+The Ixkio NFC tag management system developed by our site sponsor Seritag is designed to provide an off the shelf solution.
 However, the process of encoding authentication tags and supplying them isn’t as easy as a normal tag and more work needs to be done for implementation.

 The reality is that there’s no easy answer to how secure the tags are.
 Like many things, it’s more likely the way that the tags which will create flaws in the system.
 Can the encryption and the keys be hacked ?
 Quite possibly but in reality it’s not easy and ultimately, in most use cases, it’s more than strong enough.